 How to Make Colourful Monster Cookies

-So now you’re wondering just how easy these are.
+So now you’re wondering just how easy these spooky treats are.
 You will be pleasantly surprised!
 The cake mix can be combined with oil and eggs.
 Divide the dough into 3 equal(ish) pieces.
+These easy Halloween cookies are sure to become one of your favourite delicious recipes for Halloween.

 Then you can add the colouring.
 I used orange, black and purple food colouring, which are cool Halloween colours.
 You can use whichever colours you want.
 Perhaps you only want two colours for these spooky Halloween treats.
 If so, divide the mixture into 2 instead of 3.

 Now the exact amount of food colouring you should add to these cake mix Halloween cookies varies.
-It’s best to add a few drops and mix, then add more and mix again.
+It’s best to add a little bit (a few drops) and mix, then add more and mix again.
 Continue until the colours look good.
-I like to use gel food colouring because it gives a nice vivid colour to the cookies.
+I like to use gel food coloring because it gives a nice vivid colour to the chewy cookies.

 Now you should have your coloured dough.
 The important thing to do here is to put the dough in the freezer for half an hour.
 Don’t omit that step because once the dough is firmed up by freezing, the cookies will hold their shape much better during cooking.